 Bell, Celia M. and Cheng, Ming Zhao (2005) Current influences on traditional Chinese medicine education in the UK: the experience of a collaborative programme between Middlesex University and Beijing University of chinese medicine.
 Journal of The Association of Traditional Chinese Medicine (28). pp. 48-55.
 ISSN 1898-6898

 There have been several drivers for the relatively recent move towards degree status for TCM, along with other Complementary and Alternative Medicine (CAM) professions in the UK.
 Concern over patient safety and the rising popularity of CAM led to an inquiry being held by a House of Lords select committee.
 Their report, published in 2000, made several recommendations, including that the acupuncture and herbal medicine professions seek statutory status.
 Following this recommendation, the UK Department of Health launched a public consultation in March 2004, seeking views on proposals for statutory professional self-regulation of these professions.
 In developing its proposals, the Department of Health considered and built on the recommendations of two independent regulatory working groups for Acupuncture and Herbal Medicine.
 The views expressed in the consultation will help frame the provisions to be included in an order to be laid before the UK Parliament prior to becoming law.
 The matters which concern a regulatory body include education, registration, continuing professional development and disciplinary and ethical matters.

 |Notes on copyright:||Permission is granted by ATCM to deposit the above article on MURR.|

-|Deposited On:||24 Feb 2010 17:38|
+|Date Deposited:||24 Feb 2010 17:38|